int-brain-lab/iblenv/docs_gh_pages/dj_docs/intro_dataset_scratch.md

 For example: `mainenlab/Subjects/ZM_2240/2020-01-21/001`

 Notes:
-- A lab can host multiple subjects, e.g. the Churchland lab [Churchland lab ](https://ibl.flatironinstitute.org/public/churchlandlab/Subjects) hosts `CSHL047` and `CSHL049`.
+- A lab can host multiple subjects, e.g. the [Churchland lab](https://ibl.flatironinstitute.org/public/churchlandlab/Subjects) hosts `CSHL047` and `CSHL049`.
 - There can be multiple sessions done in one day per subject, in such case the number of session `001` would increase to `002`, `003` etc.
 - Sometimes, the valuable data is found only in a later session in the day (in the case of a restart for example),